 Let’s walk through each of these four steps in detail.

-1. Client Intake and Registration
+1. Start with Client Intake and Registration

 This is your foundation.
 Getting this step right prevents a cascade of problems later.
 During intake, you need to collect precise and complete information from your client.
 This includes their full legal name, date of birth, address, and, most importantly, their insurance subscriber ID number, including any letters.
 Double-check that the name you have matches their insurance card exactly.
 A small typo or a missing initial can be enough to trigger a claim denial, so taking an extra minute here saves hours of follow-up work down the road.

-2. Insurance Verification and Authorization
+2. Verify Insurance and Secure Authorization

 Before you even have the first session, it’s essential to verify the client’s benefits.
 This step confirms what their plan covers, what their copay or deductible is, and whether you need pre-authorization for your services.
 You can do this by calling the provider service number on the back of their insurance card.
 Be ready with your practice’s NPI and Tax ID, along with the patient’s details.
 Verifying coverage upfront protects your client from unexpected bills and ensures you’ll be paid for your time.
 It also confirms that your practice’s medical credentialing is active with that specific payer.